 Cotton Sheets are great for building forts, boats, trains, and secret hideaways.
 A bunk bed with a sheet tucked under the top bed is a wonderful place to hide, while a sheet draped over a chair, table or sofa can be almost anything.
 Any old cotton sheets can be used.
 If you don’t have any thrift stores usually have a large supply.
 If none of these options work try the affiliate link below.

 There are many other toys you can include with these natural materials to create an imagination-rich play space.
-See Open-ended Toys for Pretend Play to learn more.
+You might also enjoy this list of Open-ended Toys for Pretend Play.

 This post is a part of the A to Z of Pretend play blog hop.
-This is N for Natural Materials.
+If you click through this post is under “N” for Natural Materials.
 Click on the link to see all of the other amazing posts about pretend play.